 Just finished watching the NBL Finals, where the Melbourne Tigers (who are, with the exception of D-Mac and Dave Thomas, the most unlikeable champs of all-time IMHO) defeated the Sydney Kings.
 And it was in front of a sellout crowd at the Sydney Entertainment Centre, which means since the turn of the century the Kings have had three sellout crowds - twice for the deciding game of an NBL Finals series, and once for the first time the Kings hosted a Finals game.

 What does this mean?
-That Sydney crowds only support a winner, or that the NBL couldn't organise a root on the set of Hotel Erotica: The Erotic Traveler?
+That Sydney crowds only support a winner, or that the NBL has no idea what they're doing?
 Considering the fact that the Kings got crowds five times their current size when they sucked, I'd say it's the latter.
 The history of the NBL is an almost textbook case of how to ruin a sporting league.

 Basketball in Australia started to pick up some momentum in the mid-1980s, and by the late '80s hoops stadiums around the country would be regularly sold out for NBL games.
 Then in the early '90s the popularity of the NBL went through the roof and guys like Dwayne McClain had their own McDonalds and Reebok commercials.

 So how did the NBL capitalise on their success?
 They did... nothing.
 What did all the football codes do, seeing this upstart league cutting into their share of the market?
 They worked their nuts off to crush the NBL, recruiting stars like Tina Turner (right) to spice things up.
 And what did the NBL do to counter this?
 Again, nothing.
 By the time the NBL woke up, it was 2000, they didn't have a TV deal and I could fit the amount of people at an average Kings game into my two bedroom apartment.
-In 2008 I could fit the average crowd from a West Sydney Razorbacks game into a small studio apartment in Redfern.
+In 2008 I could fit the average crowd from a West Sydney Razorbacks game into a bus shelter.

 One thing in the NBL's defence is the amount of marketable players in the league has gone down exponentially since the days of D-Train's Mickey Dees ads.
 Andrew Gaze, who retired a few years ago, is goofy and fun in front of a camera (like when he was on Dancing with the Stars, left), and Shane Heal was the perfect villain.
 Now Gaze is adorably stumbling over player's names (no shots) as a Fox Sports commentator and Heal just got cut as player/coach of the South Melbourne Dragons.
 Right now the NBL's MVP is Chris Anstey, who is as boring as two planks of wood.
 Most of the imports are charismatic, but the problem with marketing around imports is that for every Lanard Copeland who stays in Australia for a decade and a half, there's a Julius Hodge who stays for half a season.